Anjalipokale/Shipping-Website/README.md

 # Shipping-Website
-This Single page Website Using HTML,Bootstrap,CSS
+This single page website using HTML,Bootstrap,CSS